chauvincent/CodeSprint-iOS/README.md

 ===================
 ![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/icon%20copy_zpszyuiw3h7.jpg)

-An iOS application coming to the AppStore soon(awaiting approval).
-More features would be developed after CodeSprint's release.
-I was inspired to make this app due to the fact that during my undergrad I had unproductive partners during my CS curriculum.
-I felt as though many college students are doing something similar to the "SCRUM" model, but it is done inefficiently.
+CodeSprint is an iOS application coming to the Appstore soon (awaiting approval).
+More features will be developed and released such as Burndown Charts.
+I was inspired to make this app because of my undergraduate experience as a CS student.
+There was no way to hold students accountable when they did not complete their assigned tasks in group projects.
+Many college students are practicing something similar to the "SCRUM" model but it is done inefficiently.
 I came to realize that every two weeks in school when you were assigned a new program, it is similar to the concept of a "Sprint".
-Due to lack of management, and breakdown of tasks and SCRUM meetings, partners tend to feel the easiness to slack off without the "truth-seeking" pressure from SCRUM meetings and efficient tasks management.
-Hence, I created CodeSprint and will continue to improve this project.
+Due to the lack of project management, poor breakdown of tasks and lack of SCRUM meetings, students do not feel the "truth-seeking" pressure from SCRUM meetings and efficent task management.
+Hence, I created CodeSprint to help developers/student developers to bring SCRUM into their workflow, either in the classroom or for personal projects.

 This app is completely free, with no ads.
 I just hope my app would help someone out there that has been in my position before.

 ![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/Login_zpsvig7cezq.png)
 ----------